Visit the Speech Disfluency Lab to participate in stuttering research.

 Here is what you can expect when visiting our research site in Bloomington (see below for Indianapolis):

 You and your child will visit our laboratory in the Department of Speech and Hearing Sciences on two separate occasions.
-We typically see children on Wednesdays at 11:00 am and 4:00 pm, and some Fridays at 11:00 am, 1:30 pm, and 4:00 pm.
+We typically see children on Mondays and Wednesdays at 9:30 am and 4:00 pm, and some Fridays at 10:30 am and 1:00 pm.
 If none of these days/times work for you, please let us know, as we can make alternate arrangements.
 Once the visits have been arranged, we will send you a letter with a map and directions to our lab, along with three surveys about your child's behavior.
 We will call you 1-2 days prior to your visit to remind you of the appointment.

 Once you arrive at our building, you will need to obtain a parking permit from the front desk in the clinic waiting room, which is just inside the main entrance.
 This permit will allow you to park in front of the building.
 Shortly after you arrive, a research assistant will meet you and your child in the waiting room to escort you to our lab.